fboule/lzdb/README.md

 Characteristics:

- * Stored as a foreign key.
+- stored as a foreign key
- * One object explicitly references another.
- * The schema of the collection is modified.
+- modifies the schema
- * Suitable when the reference is part of the object's data model.
+- part of the object’s definition

-#### Relationship
+### Relationship

 ```python
 item1.link(item2)